 BGP/RHI can be more complicated, depending on the announcement daemons that you use; but they are compatible after you configure them.

 Add HAProxy Enterprise modules to your configuration (such as Update, JS challenges, reCAPTCHA, and the WAF modules).

-Send your configuration to Support team for a general review; we will be happy to look it over and give you any general feedback or potential improvements if you wish.
+Send your configuration to the Support team for a general review; we will be happy to look it over and give you any general feedback or potential improvements if you wish.